-3. The proposed reclassification of Line 1600 from transmission service to distribution service and associated deration of Line 1600 from 512 pounds per square inch gauge (psig) to 320 psig is denied without prejudice.
+3. The proposed reclassification of Line 1600 from transmission service to distribution service and associated deration of Line 1600 from 512 pounds per square inch gauge (psig) to 320 psig is denied.

-4. No later than three months from the date of the issuance of this decision, consistent with the requirements stated in this decision, Safety and Enforcement Division shall complete a study of the California pipeline operators' definitions of transmission and distribution pipelines to determine whether there is a need for the Commission to provide further definitions than those provided under 49 Code of Federal Regulations Part 92 § 192.3 and at what cost.
+4. No later than three months from the date of the issuance of this decision, consistent with the requirements stated in this decision, the Commission's Safety and Enforcement Division shall complete a study of the California pipeline operators' definitions of "transmission" and "distribution" pipelines to determine whether there is a need for the Commission to provide further definitions than those provided under 49 Code of Federal Regulations Part 92 § 192.3 and at what cost.

-5. As soon as practicable after completing the study pertaining to the California operators' definitions of transmission and distribution pipelines, the Safety and Enforcement Division shall facilitate one or more workshops with the goal of clarifying how the definition of distribution center would apply under different circumstances and at what costs.
+5. As soon as practicable after completing the study pertaining to the California operators' definitions of "transmission" and "distribution" pipelines, the Commission's Safety and Enforcement Division shall facilitate one or more workshops with the goal of clarifying how the definition of "distribution center" would apply under different circumstances and at what costs.

-6. Following the study, if warranted, the Safety and Enforcement Division shall promote an Order Instituting Rulemaking to clarify how the definition applies under various circumstances and make appropriate recommendations to the Commission.
+6. Following the study, the Commission's Safety and Enforcement Division shall promote an Order Instituting Rulemaking to clarify how the definition applies under various circumstances and make appropriate recommendations to the Commission.

-7. No later than three months from the date of the issuance of this decision, consistent with General Order 112-F Reference, Title 49 Code of Federal

-Regulations, Part 192-Subpart J and the National Transportation Safety Board recommendations, Pub.
-Util.
-Code § 958 and Decision 11-06-017, San Diego Gas & Electric Company and Southern California Gas Company shall submit to Safety and Enforcement Division a hydrostatic test or replacement plan pertaining to the existing 49.7 miles of Line 1600 in its present corridor.
+7. No later from three months from the date of the issuance of this decision, consistent with General Order 112-F Reference, Title 49 Code of Federal Regulations (CFR), Part 192-Subpart J and the National Transportation Safety Board recommendations, Section 958 of the Public Utilities Code and Decision 11-06-017, San Diego Gas & Electric Company and Southern California Gas Company shall file and serve a hydrostatic test or replacement plan pertaining to the existing 49.7 miles of Line 1600 in its present corridor.

-8. San Diego Gas & Electric Company and Southern California Gas Company (SoCalGas) shall include the status of hydrotesting and safety reviews of Line 1600 in its Monthly Safety Enhancement Plan Status Report as required per Decision 12-04-021, with copies to the Directors of the Energy Division and the Safety Enforcement Division.
-In addition, SoCalGas must provide a forecast/schedule of all planned and unplanned service outages expected in conducting the Line 1600 project work and how customer needs along Line 1600 will be addressed.
-Updates shall be included in the Monthly Safety Enhancement Plan Status Report after work on Line 1600 is completed.
+San Diego Gas & Electric Company and Southern California Gas Company (SoCalGas) shall include the status of hydrotesting and safety reviews of Line 1600 in its Monthly Safety Enhancement Plan Status Report as required per Decision 12-04-021, with copies to the Directors of the Energy Division and the Safety Enforcement Division.
+In addition, SoCalGas will provide a forecast/schedule of all planned and unplanned service outages expected in conducting the Line 1600 project work and how customer needs along Line 1600 will be addressed.
+Updates shall also be included in the Monthly Safety Enhancement Plan Status Report after work on Line 1600 is completed.